Waste is considered hazardous if it could harm or hurt people or the environment.

 Both car and household batteries can be disposed of at the household recycling centres in Alconbury, Bluntisham and St Neots.

-Most shops that sell household batteries have collection bins for used household batteries.
+Most shops that sell household batteries have collection bins for used household batteries these can be located through Recycle Now.
 Why not try avoiding waste in the first place?
 Buy a charger and rechargeable batteries if possible.
 It will save you money in the long term and help protect the environment.

 Household chemicals and paint

-Common chemicals, cleaning products, pesticides, fertilisers, engine oil, solvents and paints can be taken to the household recycling centres in Alconbury, Bluntisham and St Neots.
+Common chemicals, cleaning products, pesticides, fertilisers, engine oil and solvents can be taken to the household recycling centres in Alconbury, Bluntisham and St Neots.
 See what you can recycle at the household recycling centres.

 Never pour chemicals down the drain as they can damage the environment.